uhh-lt/lt-expertfinder/README.md

 A short demonstration video is also availale at https://youtu.be/A4yRZezWUvE.

-The demonstration paper "LT Expertfinder: An Evaluation Frameworkfor Expert Finding Methods" will be published in NAACL 2019 and can be viewd at <Link>.
+The demonstration paper "LT Expertfinder: An Evaluation Framework for Expert Finding Methods" will be published in NAACL 2019 and can be read at https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2019-fischeretal-naacldemo-expertfinder.pdf.

  ## Expert Finding Methods
  The LT Expertfinder ships already with some basic expert finding methods: